force-h2020/force-bdss/doc/source/design.rst

   numerical result.
 This result is passed to the KPI calculators.
 - The KPI calculators now compute the final KPIs that are then returned to the invoker MCO.
+- The Notification Listener listens to the state of the MCO (Started/New step of the computation/Finished).
+It can be a remote database which is filled with the MCO results during the computation (e.g. the GUI `force_wfmanager` has a notification listener in order to fill the result table).

 The result can be represented with the following data flow